 You also need to give the other party time to think.
 When you surprise a negotiator with a difficult question, he may feel compelled to give you an answer on the spot—even if that means guessing or lying.
 Instead, let him know that it’s OK for him to get back to you after doing some research.
 Slowing down the clock can inspire more truthful answers.

 4. Make an explicit commitment to honesty.
-You may be able to promote honesty in your negotiations by suggesting to your counterpart at the outset that you both explicitly commit to behaving honestly during your talks, whether orally or in writing.
+You may be able to promote honesty and ethical negotiation by suggesting to your counterpart at the outset that you both explicitly commit to behaving honestly during your talks, whether orally or in writing.
 Such promises may not rid the negotiation of all spontaneous lies, but by highlighting the ethical component of the negotiation, it could encourage parties to pause before making false statements.